 Johann Jacob "John" Gaumer was born on Aug.
 3, 1783, in Macungie Township, Northampton (now Lehigh) County, PA, the son of Johannes "John" and Albertina Christina (Dean) Gaumer.

 At the age of four weeks, on Aug.
 31, 1783, he was baptized.
 His sponsors were Maria Desch and J.D.
 Gaumer, possibly his grandfather or uncle, both of whom went by the name "Johannes Dietrich Gaumer."

-Johannes Jacob migrated to southwestern Pennsylvania and established a residence in Southampton Township, Somerset County.
+Johann Jacob migrated to southwestern Pennsylvania in about 1792 and established a residence in Southampton Township, Somerset County.

 In about 1813, when he would have been age 30, Johannes Jacob married 16-year-old Susannah Leydig (1797-1865), daughter of Joseph and Hannah (Greisner) Leydig of Southampton.

 Circa 1831, the Gaumers pulled up stakes and relocated to a new home in Union Township, Knox County, OH, making a living as farmers.